WELCOME TO FRUIT STAND CAPITAL OF CANADA & ORGANIC FARMING CAPITAL OF CANADA

 Organic Farming Capital of Canada

-We believe in sustainable farming.
-The Organic Farming Institute of BC is right here in the Similkameen.
-More than 40% of our farms are organically certified, making us the organic farming capital of Canada.
-We grow over 200 kinds of peppers, more than 30 different varieties of field grown heirloom tomatoes, several different types of cherries, and pumpkins, and corn.
+Sustainable farming is important to the food cultivators of the Similkameen.
+Earning the title of Canada’s Organic Farming Capital isn’t a feat to be scoffed at.
+Over 40% of our farms are organically certified, with that number growing every year!
+We grow over 200 kinds of peppers, more than 30 different field-grown heirloom tomatoes, several different types of cherries, pumpkins, and corn.
 And we also grow just about every type of tree fruit you can imagine.
-Lots of farmers sell right from their gate, so stop by to see what’s been freshly harvested.
+Many farmers sell right from their gate with a smile on their faces.
+If they don’t, you can always hit a fruit stand to find their bounty.
+So stop by to see what’s been freshly harvested.

 Another thing the Similkameen is famous for is our own sweet Ambrosia apples.
 They were discovered in an orchard in Cawston.
 The tree had grown from a chance seedling and produced a crisp, sweet apple that was slow to brown.
-This seedling was first cultivated right here in the valley.
+Our culinary pioneers first cultivated this seedling right here in the valley.
 Since it was first discovered in the 1990s, people have fallen in love with it.
 As a result of its popularity, the Ambrosia apple is now available around the world.

 |Nectarines||Sweet and succulent||July to August|